-Gaspereau Mountain Herb Farm and Botanical Sanctuary is a herb farm and At-risk Native Medicinal Plant Sanctuary on the breathtaking Gaspereau Mountain, overlooking the world’s largest tides at the Bay of Fundy. .
+Gaspereau Mountain Herb Farm and Botanical Sanctuary is a Herb Farm & At-Risk Native Medicinal Plant Sanctuary atop the breathtaking Gaspereau Mountain, overlooking the world’s largest tides at the Bay of Fundy.

 Fresh From Our Farm

 Our products (tinctures, bitters, dried herbs, herbal teas etc) are all made from organically grown plantsfrom our farm, wildcrafted or forest.grown.
 No chemicals are used.

 GASPEREAU MOUNTAIN HERB FARM AND BOTANICAL SANCTUARY